Skip to contents

 years_range

-Vector with start and end years used in the analysis
+Named vector with start_year and end_year used in the analysis

 tracked_cr_py